psnarkhede/testhackathon/documentation/architecture_documentation.md

 # Architecture Documentation - Version:

-_No input data provided; cannot describe project structure, technology stack, or deployment architecture._
+_No project structure, technology stack or deployment architecture details provided in the input data._